 ACPI (Advanced Configuration and Power Interface) is an open standard to discover and configure computer hardware.
-The ACPI specification defines standard tables (e.g. DSDT, SSDT, FACS, DMAR) and various methods (e.g. DSM, PRW) for implementation.
-Modern hardware needs few changes to maintain ACPI compatibility and some options for such changes are provided as part of OpenCore.
+The ACPI specification define the standard tables (e.g. DSDT, SSDT, FACS, DMAR) and various methods (e.g. DSM, PRW) for implementation.
+Modern hardware needs little changes to maintain ACPI compatibility, yet some of those are provided as a part of OpenCore.